-Do your siblings say they’d like to help but live too far away?
-See whether there are ways to involve them — especially ways that make the most of their strengths.
+Do your siblings say that they’d like to help but live too far away?
+Point out ways they can get involved from afar — especially ways that make the most of their strengths.
 If your brother is good with numbers, assign him the task of dealing with health insurance providers and paying bills online.

-Family Dynamics and Old Habits
+Dealing with Family Dynamics and Old Habits

-Is your sister second-guessing the money spent on your parent’s care?
-You may assume that she’s worried about the size of her inheritance.
-Instead, try to find out the reasons behind her concern.
-Has she questioned whether the care is necessary?
+Is your sister second-guessing the money being spent on your parent’s care?
+Falling into old habits, you may be tempted to assume that she’s worried about the size of her inheritance.
+Instead, consider alternative reasons for her concern.
+Maybe she feels that the care is unnecessary.
 Ask your parent’s doctor or home care nurse to speak with her frankly about your parent’s medical condition and the care required to manage it.
-If she’s upset about the cost of the care itself, ask her to research options and their costs.
+If she’s upset about the cost of the care, ask her to research other options and their costs.